Mark L. Movsesian

 Professor Movsesian graduated summa cum laude from Harvard College and magna cum laude from Harvard Law School.
 In law school, he was an editor of the Harvard Law Review and a recipient of the Sears Prize, awarded to the two highest-ranking students in the second-year class.
 He clerked for Justice David H. Souter of the Supreme Court of the United States and served as an attorney-advisor in the Office of Legal Counsel at the United States Department of Justice.
 Before starting at St. John's, he was the Max Schmertz Distinguished Professor of Law at Hofstra.

-Professor Movsesian blogs regularly at the Center for Law and Religion Forum.
+Professor Movsesian blogs regularly at the Law and Religion Forum.